ph1losof/ecolog.nvim/README.md

 })
 ```

-### Blink CMP (Experimental)
+### Blink-cmp Integration

-Ecolog provides an experimental integration with [blink.cmp](https://github.com/saghen/blink.cmp) for environment variable completions.
+Ecolog provides an integration with [blink.cmp](https://github.com/saghen/blink.cmp) for environment variable completions.
 To enable it:

+> ⚠️ **Known Issue**: While the integration is functional, there's a timing issue with completions.
+The completion menu appears before the trigger characters (quotes) are fully typed, which can result in environment variable names being inserted without the required quotes.
+For example, when typing `process.env[`, completions appear before you type the quote, potentially resulting in `process.env[MY_VAR]` instead of the correct `process.env["MY_VAR"]`.
+I'm working on a fix.

 1. Enable the integration in your Ecolog setup: